zhaoy37/yiqizhao.github.io/content/_index.md

       # See Page Builder docs for all section customization options.
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '1'
+  - block: markdown
+    id: interests
+    content:
+      title: Personal Interests and Miscellaneous
+      subtitle:
+      text:
+        1. I am a fan of Mordern and Contemporary Chinese Literature, especially the work of misty poets and avant-garde fictionists.
+        2. I am a fan of road cycling, hiking, and cross-country.
+I espeically enjoy riding along the Ballona Creek during sunset with [Junjie](https://jay-ye.github.io/).
+        3. We organize a reading group on [Formal Methods](https://self.shiroha.info/fm_seminar.html).
+      design:
+      # See Page Builder docs for all section customization options.
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '2'
   - block: accomplishments
     id: awards
     content: